Hazelcast Jet Performance

 In-Memory Data Locality

 High speed and low latency are achieved by keeping both the computation and data storage in memory.
-We do this by combining Hazelcast Jet with the Hazelcast In-Memory Data Grid (“IMDG”) on the same servers.
+We do this by combining Hazelcast Jet with the Hazelcast IMDG on the same servers.
 Depending on the use case, some or all of the data that Jet processes will already be in RAM and on the same machine as the computation – data locality.

 Partition Mapping Affinity

 Jet allows you to define an arbitrary object-to-partition mapping scheme on each edge.
 This allows reading in parallel with many threads from each partition and member and thus server.
 We can use this to harmonize and optimize throughput from other distributed data systems whether it be HDFS, Spark or Hazelcast – partition mapping affinity.
 Therefore, when performing DAG processing, local edges can be read and written locally without incurring a network call and without waiting.

 Local edges are implemented with the most efficient kind of concurrent queue: Single-Producer, Single-Consumer (SP/SC) bounded queue.
 It employs wait-free algorithms on both sides and avoids volatile writes by using lazySet.
-All of these aspects are novel to Jet.
+All of these aspects are unique to Jet.

 Practically zero cost of context switching.
 There is hardly any logic in the worker thread needed to hand over from one processor to the next.

 (Next to) guaranteed core affinity.
 Processors don’t jump between threads and each thread is highly likely to remain pinned to a core.
 This means high CPU cache hit rate.

 Insight into which processor is ready to run.
 We can inspect the processor’s input/output queues at very low cost to see whether it can make progress.